emojicode/emojicode.github.io/src/reference/callables.md

 🍉
 ```

-Here we’ve got a class method that returns a closure.
+Here we’ve got a type method that returns a closure.
 The closure actually
 closes over the `name` variable here and copies it value so that it can be used
 when the closure is called later.